mautamu/leftwm_wiki/Config.md

 ## Terms

 - _Default_ refers to the original `config.toml` specified when LeftWM first runs.
-- _Partial Default_ refers to a command that is in the original `config.toml` but is not the only instance.
+- _Partial Default_ refers to a command that is in the original `config.toml` but is not the only instance of that command.
 - _Example_ refers to a snippet that is not in the original `config.toml` but can be added or modified for additional features.

 # Table of contents